New federal Canadian traceability regulations aimed at improving consumer and public safety will come into effect July 15, 2020.

 Charities and non-profit organizations that have a Special Event Permit (SEP) may receive donations of liquor product(s) from agents and manufacturers.
 Please review the policy and other relevant information below.

-- The authorization for manufacturers to use their establishments to sell or donate sanitizers expires six months later, at end of day on November 8, 2022.
+Further to the April 11 update below, letters were sent to manufacturers on October 13, 2022, serving as a final reminder that the temporary authorization for manufacturers to use their establishments to sell or donate sanitizers expires at the end of day on November 8, 2022.

-This means that craft distilleries acquiring neutral grain spirit (NGS) or other alcohol for the purpose of producing sanitizer must dispose of any leftover NGS/alcohol as of May 8, 2022.
+This means that any craft distillery that has acquired neutral grain spirit (NGS) or other alcohol for the purpose of producing sanitizers must dispose of any leftover NGS/alcohol before end of day on November 8, 2022.
+Wineries may keep any leftover NGS/alcohol for future use in fortifying wine product.

 The LCRB’s directives can be found here.

-Please refer to the LDB’s communication below outlining LDB requirements for when the temporary authorization expires on May 8, 2022.
+Please refer to the LDB’s communication below reminding manufacturers that the temporary authorization for manufacturers to use their establishments to sell or donate sanitizers expires at the end of day on November 8, 2022.